00ste/pkglist/README.md

 # Fedora Packages List

-A collection of scripts to packages declaratively using any package manager.
+A collection of scripts to manage packages declaratively using any package manager.

 # Usage